-Daily or scheduled cleans – These are part of your regular or specific cleaning schedule.
-It will include items such as daily emptying of the waste materials, disinfection and anti-bacterial treatment of surfaces.
-End of the day storage of equipment, floor cleaning and other daily tasks will depend on the environment.
+Daily or ‘scheduled’ cleans – These are part of the regular, specified cleaning schedule.
+It includes tasks such as daily emptying of the waste materials, disinfection and proper wiping of kitchen surfaces.

 - When essential cleaning tasks should be completed